Investing your first $1,000 well can be the first step to future financial success. Follow our guide to learn the best ways to get started.

 If you don’t have any money saved for an emergency yet, put your $1,000 into a high-yield savings account to be used for emergencies.
 This keeps you from going into more debt if an emergency does arise, so it’s definitely a good idea.
 Look for a savings account that has little to no ongoing fees and as high an APY as possible.
 Some great options include CIT Bank, Ally Bank, and Capital One 360.
 Just do your research to find the best deal when you open your account.

-Deal of the Day: CIT Bank is offering a fantastic 2.10% APY on their Savings Builder Account.
-There are no monthly maintenance fees and the minimum deposit to open is $100.
-FDIC Insured.
+Deal of the Day: Barclays Bank is offering a fantastic 1.90% APY for their Online Savings Account.
+There are no monthly maintenance fees and there is no minimum deposit to open.
+FDIC Insured..

 Watch: A 7-Step Guide to Building Your Ultimate Emergency Fund